wisp-lang/wisp/README.md

 ## Installing LispyScript

+The compiler equires nodejs and underscorejs installed.
+However the compiled code is standalone javascript that will run anywhere.

 1) Clone the repository into a folder.

 2) Add "path/to/lispiscript/bin" to your path.

 ## Using LispyScript

-1) Typing "lispy" into the command prompt will open the REPL.
+1) Typing "lispy" into the command prompt will open a simple REPL.

 2) Typing "lispy test.ls" will compile "test.ls" into "test.js" in the same folder.